erasin/hx-lsp/README.md

 In LSP `textDocument/didOpen` request, The Configuration file with name that is `language_id.json` will be loading.

-> Unsupport Dynamic loading config.
+> Unsupported Dynamic loading config.
 If you modify configuration file, use `:lsp-restart` to restart lsp and reload the file.

 ## Completion: snippets